Twisted hyperk\"ahler symmetries and hyperholomorphic line bundles: Hyperk ahler spaces

 Let us consider now the projector $P_N(\zeta)$ more closely.
 Observe that its list of algebraic properties includes the following items: {\allowdisplaybreaks

-} The identities on the first line are direct corollaries of the first factorization formula, and the remaining identities can be easily checked using the definitions.
-These properties can be conveniently summarized in two split short exact sequences where, in accordance with our stated convention, $P_N(\zeta)$ and its complement projector $1-P_N(\zeta)$ are viewed alternatively as elements of $\text{End}(T_{\mathbb{C}}M)$ and of $\text{End}(T^*_{\mathbb{C}}M)$, respectively:
+} The ones in the first line are direct corollaries of the first factorization formula (and its complex conjugation), and the remaining ones follow easily from the definitions.
+Based on these properties and again, crucially, on the first factorization formula we can then see that the actions of $P_N(\zeta)$ and its complementary projector \mbox{$1-P_N(\zeta)$} on the complexified tangent and cotangent bundles are described by the following two split short exact sequences

-The unmarked non-terminal morphisms are inclusions.
-Surjectivity is an immediate consequence of the factorization formula.